-Here are some common misunderstandings first-time Abstract users face:
+Here are some common misunderstandings first-time Abstract Branches users face:

 “Why can’t my teammates see my edits?”

 At any time, your teammates can go into your Branch and see what kinds of design explorations you’re working on.
 Projects are open and transparent to all Organization Members.
-But your teammates won’t see changes to Master until you actually merge your Branch to Master.
+But your teammates won’t see changes to Main until you actually merge your Branch to Main.

-“How do I export and save different versions of my Abstract files?”
+“How do I export and save different versions of my Abstract Branches files?”

-Many people make the mistake of trying to treat their files in Abstract the same way they treated them before implementing Abstract.
-Where you used to export files and save different versions (e.g. Alden_Account settings page_V5_final), now you simply commit your changes in Abstract and a “version” is saved.
+Many people make the mistake of trying to treat their files in Abstract Branches the same way they treated them before implementing Abstract.
+Where you used to export files and save different versions (e.g. Alden_Account settings page_V5_final), now you simply commit your changes in Abstract Branches and a “version” is saved.
 Where you used to backup your files to Dropbox, Google Drive, or Box, now all your files, and your entire design workflow, live in Abstract and are backed up on our servers.
-You’re welcome to export an additional backup of your files if that helps you sleep at night.

 “I don’t want to merge all my files together.
 I want to keep them separate!”

-The language of “merging” can trip up some Abstract customers: When you merge in Abstract, you are not merging files together.
-Rather, you’re merging the changes you made on your Branch to Master.
+The language of "merging" can trip up some Abstract customers: When you merge in Abstract Branches, you are not merging files together.
+Rather, you’re merging the changes you made on your branch to Main.
 Your files keep their same architecture, and the changes to the file are merged.

 T+14 day(s): Roll it out to the rest of the team

-✔ After you’ve set up your Organization architecture, run your team through a demo of the work you did during your trial.
-Make sure to include your retro insights, with recommendations for how your team could best move forward with Abstract.
+✔ After you’ve set up your organization architecture, run your team through a demo of the work you did during your trial.
+Make sure to include your retro insights, with recommendations for how your team could best move forward.
 Use our sample deck as a jumping off point.

 ✔ Create a Google Calendar event for “Abstract office hours” each week for about 45-min and invite your whole team.
-You can also create a Slack channel or email alias where your teammates can ask questions about Abstract.
+You can also create a Slack channel or email alias where your teammates can ask questions about Abstract Branches.